ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa3/index.md

 ## Open-Ended 2 (manual)

 Create a class named `R` that has a field of type `String` and a field of type `R`.
-Give it a default constructor that initializes this field.
+Give it a default constructor that initializes both fields.
 Put the class in a file called `Open2.java`.
-Add an `ExamplesR` class to this file, and answer the following questions in comments in that file:
+Add an `ExamplesR` class to this file, and answer the following questions in that file:

 1. Construct an example `R` object.
 Were you able to?
-What was difficult about it?
+Explain your example if you were able to, and explain why you think it's not possible if you weren't.

 2. On Twitter, it's possible to reply to a reply to a Tweet (that's not a typo, it's a reply to a reply).
 This is true of many systems, like email, Facebook